Grants for Troupes, Teachers, and Schools

-The Theatre Education Conference Grant covers the basic Conference registration fee for up to seven EdTA members.
+The Theatre Education Conference Grant covers the basic Conference registration fee for up to five EdTA members.
 EdTA’s National Conference is an annual professional development experience designed to enhance the knowledge and skills of theatre educators so that they can better contribute to their school, students, and the profession.
-Applications are due June 1, 2022.
+Application will open in 2023.

 Note: This is a pilot program and applications will only be accepted from schools in Atlanta, Cincinnati, and San Diego.

-Racial Equity through School Theatre honors the late Craig Zadan, a visionary with a lifelong commitment to addressing issues of diversity.
-Pathway is focused on enhancing the school theatre experience and impact in underserved communities.
+Pathway honors the late Craig Zadan, a visionary with a lifelong commitment to addressing issues of diversity.
+Currently in a pilot phase, the program focuses on enhancing the school theatre experience and impact in underserved communities.
 Specifically, the initiative seeks to create opportunities for students to work with industry professionals of color while performing a piece that encourages dialogue around racial equity.

-2022-23 Pilot Program: Will award up to five (5) $10,000 grants for high schools to put on a musical or play that encourages dialogue around issues of race and racial equity.
+Grants of $10,000 are awarded to high schools to put on a musical or play that encourages dialogue around issues of race and racial equity.
 Funds should be used to hire a professional director, choreographer, and/or technical expert of color to act as mentors to students, building relationships and casting vision for potential career pathways.

 The Fiddler on the Roof Grant covers performance royalties and support resources for middle or high school Thespian troupes to perform Fiddler on the Roof or Fiddler on the Roof JR. through Music Theatre International.
 Funders Helene and Edward Cole created the grant to help educate students and communities about Jewish heritage and culture.

-Applications are currently being accepted for 2022-2023 school year.
+Applications are currently being accepted for the 2022-2023 school year.